-Skaftfell, in 2007, started to provide systematic art education custom made to meet the needs of students in East Iceland.
-Every winter Skaftfell has offered new projects and brought them to elementary schools in East Iceland, presenting art in one form or another, thereby strengthening art education in the area.
+In 2007 Skaftfell started to provide a regular art education program, custom made to meet the needs of students in East Iceland.
+Every winter since then, Skaftfell has offered new projects presenting art in one form or another, and has brought them to elementary schools in East Iceland, thereby strengthening art education efforts in the region.

-Landscape and sound figures is the title Skaftfells art education project for the winter of 2017-2018 with the sound sculpture Tvísöngur, by German artists Lukas Kühne, as the main focus.
-The students will also be invited for a guided tour of the ongoing exhibition in the Skaftfell gallery, Edge Effects.
+Landscape and sound figures was the title of Skaftfell’s art education project for winter 2017-2018.
+It’s main focus was the sound sculpture Tvísöngur, by German artists Lukas Kühne.
+The students were also invited for a guided tour of the current exhibition in Skaftfell’s gallery at the time, Edge Effects.
 Read more.

-Skaftfell´s art education project for winter 2016-2017 was a travelling art workshop were the concept of oral tradition is analysed as well as the transformation when its recorded.
-The workshop travelled between schools in October 2016 and is designed for students in mid level.
+Skaftfell’s art education project for winter 2016-2017 was a travelling art workshop in which the concept of oral traditions and their transformation through recording were analysed.
+The workshop travelled between schools in October 2016 and was designed for students in mid level.
 Instructor was Ragnheiður Maísól Sturludóttir.
 Read more.

-Digital Craftsmanship emphasizes the union of creativity and sustainability and is designed for fifth, sixth and seventh graders in primary schools around the east fjords.
+The project Digital Craftsmanship emphasized the union of creativity and sustainability and was designed for fifth, sixth and seventh graders in primary schools around the east fjords.
 Read more.

-A guided tour was offered through the exhibition Every other day, another place.
-(Annan hvern dag, á öðrum stað.)
-The exhibition was the result of a yearly course being held at Skaftfell since 2001, by The Academy of Fine Arts and The Dieter Roth Academy.
+During the 2010-2011 project, a guided tour was offered through the exhibition Every other day, another place.
+The exhibition presented the results of a yearly workshop for students of the Iceland University of the Arts, hosted annually at Skaftfell since 2001, in collaboration with The Dieter Roth Academy.

-During the winter the Chest of Knowledge was created in co-operation with the Technical Museum of East Iceland.
-The project´s aim was to look at the connection between art and science in stimulating manner.
-The Chest went to all elementary schools in East Iceland and was well received.
+During winter 2008-2009 the Chest of Knowledge was created in cooperation with the Technical Museum of East Iceland.
+The project’s aim was to look at the connection between art and science in a stimulating and unorthodox way.
+The Chest of Knowledge traveled to all elementary schools in East Iceland and was well received.

-The first educational project from Skaftfell was made in 2007, and was a joint project with Iceland´ National Gallery.
-An exhibition was set up – Icelandic visual art: hundred years in a nutshell, in Skaftfell´s Main Gallery, and around 300 students from the area were invited for short courses in connection with the exhibition.
-The goal was to broaden the students knowledge of the evolution of art and better their visual literacy, particularly in terms of modern art.
+The first educational project by Skaftfell was a joint project with the National Gallery of Iceland.
+An exhibition was set up in Skaftfell’s gallery – Icelandic visual art: a hundred years in a nutshell, and around 300 students from the region were invited for short courses in connection with the exhibition.
+The goal was to broaden the students’ knowledge about the evolution of art and to improve their visual literacy, particularly in terms of modern and contemporary art.